 However, we can’t always see the signs when mold infests your home.
 Mold can grow in the most unexpected spot, even in a sparkling-clean place at your home.

 Mold grows quickly on any surface in the house, including carpet, food, wood, and paper.
 This fast growth of mold is according to the Environmental Protection Agency.
 It can appear purple, black, green, orange, or white.
 Its appearance varies depending on the species and the surface it has latched onto.
+Sometimes, depending on where it is growing, you can’t even see it, which is why it’s so important to get someone like this company offering mold testing in Stamford, CT out to take a look at your home, should you have any concerns or suspicions that you may have mold.

 Mold releases tiny spores that float through the air in your home.
 Its colonies can quickly multiply if left unchecked and untreated.
 Mold in your house can cause significant health risks for your family and permanent structural damage to your home.